soochan-lee/CN-DPM/README.md

 ## Reproducing Experiments
-Run below commands to reproduce our experimental results.
-You can check summaries from Tensorboard.
+Run the commands below to reproduce our experimental results.
+You can check the summaries on TensorBoard.

 ### 1. MNIST Generation
 #### iid Offline